Vote by post

 How to vote by post

-Once you are registered as a postal voter, you will be sent a Postal Voting Statement and ballot paper to your address prior to an election.
+Once you are registered as a postal voter, you will be sent a Postal Voting Statement and ballot paper to your address before an election.

 You will need to read the instructions that come with the pack carefully.
 As well as marking your vote on the ballot paper, you must fill out the Postal Vote Statement including your signature and date of birth.
 This is so we can check these details against your application to make sure no one else has used your vote.
 If your signature does not match the one you gave on your postal vote application, or your date of birth is different, your vote will not be counted.